KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 ## Extensions

-KeyboardKit extends the native **UITextDocumentProxy** type with a lot of additional capabilities.
-Here's a list of extensions that you get access to by just importing KeyboardKit:

-### Autocomplete

-- hasAutocompleteInsertedSpace
-- hasAutocompleteRemovedSpace
-- insertAutocompleteSuggestion(_:tryInsertSpace:)
-- tryInsertSpaceAfterAutocomplete()
-- tryReinsertAutocompleteRemovedSpace()
-- tryRemoveAutocompleteInsertedSpace

-### Content

-- documentContext
-- isReadingFullDocumentContext

-### Delete

-- deleteBackward(range:)
-- deleteBackward(times:)

-### Quotation

-- hasUnclosedQuotationBeforeInput(for:)
-- hasUnclosedAlternateQuotationBeforeInput(for:)
-- preferredQuotationReplacement(whenInserting:for:)

-### Sentences

-- isCursorAtNewSentence
-- isCursorAtNewSentenceWithTrailingWhitespace
-- sentenceBeforeInput
-- sentenceDelimiters
-- endSentence()

-### Words

-- currentWord
-- currentWordPreCursorPart
-- currentWordPostCursorPart
-- hasCurrentWord
-- isCursorAtNewWord
-- isCursorAtTheEndOfTheCurrentWord
-- wordBeforeInput
-- replaceCurrentWord(with replacement: String)
+KeyboardKit extends the native ``UIKit/UITextDocumentProxy`` with additional capabilities, such as the ability to get more content from the document, analyze words, sentences & quotations, end the current sentence, etc. Tap the link for more information.

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional text document proxy capabilities, such as the ability to read the full document context (content) instead of just the limited text that you get access to by default.
+[KeyboardKit Pro][Pro] unlocks additional ``UIKit/UITextDocumentProxy`` capabilities, like the ability to read the full document content instead of just the content closest to the input cursor.

 ### How to read the full document context

-As you may have noticed, the **UITextDocumentProxy**  **documentContextBeforeInput** and **documentContextAfterInput** don't always (most often, actually) return all text before and after the input cursor.
+As you may have noticed, the ``UIKit/UITextDocumentProxy`` ``UIKit/UITextDocumentProxy/documentContext`` functions don't return the full document content before and after the input cursor.
+Any new line may stop the proxy from looking for more content.

-Instead, the proxy has very limited access to the document.
-Any new paragraph or content may stop it from reading more content from the document, and only lets you access a partial text result.

-This limitation makes it hard to build more complex features, like proof-reading and spellchecking the text, use AI-based features, etc.
+This means that you will most likely only get a partial text result, which makes it hard to build more complex features, like proof-reading a document, use other AI-based features that require more context, etc.

-KeyboardKit Pro therefore unlocks additional capabilities that make it possible for the context to read all text from the proxy, by moving the text cursor in careful ways to unlock more content.
+KeyboardKit Pro therefore unlocks additional capabilities to read *all* text from the document, by moving the text cursor in careful ways to unlock more content, then returning the input cursor to the original position.

-To read all the available text in the proxy, just use the **fullDocumentContext** alternatives instead of **documentContext**:
+To read *all* text from the document, just use the **fullDocumentContext** functions instead of the ``UIKit/UITextDocumentProxy/documentContext`` ones:

 ```swift
 struct KeyboardView: View {